 Old Town and Maximilianstraße

 The old town is the place to stay in Munich if you are visiting the city for shopping and sightseeing.
-The Marienplatz is right in the middle of the old town is a good point of reference to choose a place to stay in Munich.
+The Marienplatz is right in the middle of the old town is a good point of reference to choose a place to stay.

 Also in the old town, a good reference is the Maximilianstraße or Maxilimilian Street.
-It is the most iconic street in Munich, and a great place to sit around in one of its various posh cafés.
+It is the most iconic street in the city, and a great place to sit around in one of its various posh cafés.

 Budget Accommodation in Munich – €

-wombat’s CITY Hostel – Munich – an excellent hostel right next to the Munich Central Station.
+wombat’s CITY Hostel – Munich – an excellent hostel right next to the Central Station.

-Euro Youth Hotel Munich – a budget option just a short walk to the Munich Central Station.
+Euro Youth Hotel Munich – a budget option just a short walk to the Central Station.

 Reasonably Priced Hotels in Munich – €€

-Hotel Jedermann – a reasonably priced hotel close to the Munich Central Railway Station.
+Hotel Jedermann – a reasonably priced hotel close to the Central Railway Station.

-Hotel Schlicker – a great hotel in a very central location in Munich.
+Hotel Schlicker – a great hotel in a very central location in the Bavarian capital.

 Luxurious Hotels in Munich – €€€

-Mandarin Oriental, Munich – an excellent luxurious hotel in the old town of Munich.
+Mandarin Oriental, Munich – an excellent luxurious hotel in the old town.

-Rocco Forte The Charles Hotel – a superior class hotel close to the Munich Central Station
+Rocco Forte The Charles Hotel – a superior class hotel close to the Central Station.